Translated using DeepL

 The Aura server has two GPU cards, namely the NVIDIA A100 80 GB PCIe.

-If you have suggestions about the functionality or how to work with the GPUs on Aura, would be happy to hear about them.
+If you have any suggestions about the functionality or how to work with GPUs on Aura, would be happy to hear about them.

-GPU computations on Aura are currently not system limited in any way, and it is important to be respectful of others.
+GPU computations on Aura are currently not system limited in any way, and need to be respectful of others.

 Choosing a card